rishabhs95/osem/INSTALL.md

 | OSEM_SMTP_DOMAIN		| opensuse.org			| The HELO domain for the smtp server
 | CLOUDINARY_URL		| *sting*			| Configure your cloudinary.com cloud name and api key/secret

+### Payment Gateway Configuration
+Please refer to [PAYMENTS](PAYMENTS.md) documentation file to configure the payment gateway of your choice into the application.

 ## Dependencies

 ### ImageMagick